Calgary Stampede: Young Canadians of the Calgary Stampede

+Sexual abuse class action lawsuit and settlement

+In 2017, a class action lawsuit with over 70 class members was launched alleging that the Calgary Exhibition and Stampede Limited and the Calgary Stampede Foundation were negligent over their failure to alert police despite being aware of sexual abuse in The Young Canadians.
+In 2018, a staffer with The Young Canadians was criminally convicted and sentenced to 10 years in prison for sexually exploiting six members of the group between 1992 and 2014.
+In June 2023, the defendants reached a settlement in which they accepted liability and would pay all damages resulting from their negligence, with punitive damages to be determined later.
+In June 2024, the $9.5 million dollar settlement was approved by the Court of King's Bench of Alberta.

 The Stampede Showband

 The Stampede Showband was created in 1971 to serve as the organization's musical ambassadors.
-The troupe features over 150 members between the ages of 16 and 21, and has been named the world champion of marching show bands six times, lastly being in July, 2019.
+The troupe features over 150 members between the ages of 16 and 21, and has been named the world champion of marching show bands seven times, lastly being in July, 2023.
 The group has performed all over the world, in front of royalty and world leaders, and at the opening ceremonies of the 1988 Winter Olympics.
 In 2019, the Showband performed the national anthem at the 107th Grey Cup accompanied by Young Canadians singer, Lindsey Kelly.
 The Showband performs year round, and make over 100 appearances during the Stampede alone.
 They performed in the Tournament of Roses Parade in Pasadena, California for the third time in 2012 as part of the Stampede's 100th anniversary celebrations.
 The Showband also performed "O Canada" every night during the chuckwagon races with the member of the Young Canadians singing the anthem in English and French.
+During the chuckwagon races, Dave Kelly introduces the showband as "Our very own, Calgary Stampede Showband".
 The Stampede Showriders were created in 1985 as a precision equestrian drill team and colour guard that accompanies the Showband.